banner on the sofa pages

 What are the common pitfalls that companies make when implementing their talent strategy?

-Many businesses are still making decisions based on a manager’s or an individual’s view that is subjective, and so the first challenge is often to remove any bias from their processes by basing decisions on data.
+Many businesses are still making decisions based on a manager’s or an individual’s view that is subjective, and so the first challenge is often to minimize any bias from their processes by basing decisions on data.

 Another challenge is that the information and data organizations have on their talents often sit across numerous systems owned by different stakeholders.
 Organizations are struggling with how best to utilize it and get true value from it.